“Doing examinations electronically reduces operational time on registration and administration from weeks to a couple of days”

 ● Meeting stakeholders’ expectations in terms of results turnaround

-Rodney Payne explains the reason for partnering with Inspera: ‘We tried online exams with a different provider, but we needed to replace it with a tool that was more robust, reliable, and scalable’.
+Rodney Payne explains the reason for partnering with Inspera: ‘We tried online exams with a different provider, but we needed to replace it with a tool that was more robust, reliable, and scalable’

-In order to prepare for the implementation and secure adoption, the following activities were initiated:
+To prepare for the implementation and secure adoption, the following activities were initiated:

 In the planning and development phase, an effective local infrastructure was one of the key factors to ensure quicker adoption.
 Another important factor was to effectively communicate that digital exams are not as technically demanding as some may think.
-Finally, CXC allowed individual test centers to decide on the level of their participation in the project.
+Finally, CXC allowed individual test centres to decide on the level of their participation in the project.

-In the feedback survey recently conducted by CXC, 98% of students, who participated in the survey said that they prefer digital exams over the pen-and-paper alternative.
+In the feedback survey recently conducted by CXC, 98% of students, who participated in the survey, said that they prefer digital exams over the pen-and-paper alternative.

 CXC has the ambition to convert more of its local test centres to online exam delivery by the end of 2020.
 ‘The growth in adoption in the last few years seems exponential.
 We have been working very well together with Inspera, and our account manager has been very accommodating’, reports Payne.
-As CXC works towards their goal of 100% exams digitisation, the future work will be focusing on introducing even more authentic assessment elements into exams, beyond multiple-choice questions.
+As CXC works towards their goal of 100% exam digitisation, the future work will be focusing on introducing even more authentic assessment elements into exams, beyond multiple-choice questions.

 Want to learn more about Bring Your Own Device?
 You're welcome to read the article: